allebone/help.omni.af.mil/docs/PEX/Training.md

 Print forms

 You can print individual forms by opening the form and selecting print.
-You can also print all forms of a course by selecting the course and then selecting the "Print Al Forms" button.
+You can also print all forms of a course by selecting the course and then selecting the "Print all Forms" button.

 Delete a training folder

 290

 We don’t recommend using this feature.
-When you “delete” a training folder, you are not real y deleting it but instead are removing the person from any QT courses, deleting 623 \(CFETP\) tasks lists, and deleting al the documentation you added to it \(MFRs, task lists, etc.\).
-The folder itself and al CT data remain.
+When you “delete” a training folder, you are not really deleting it but instead are removing the person from any QT courses, deleting 623 \(CFETP\) tasks lists, and deleting all the documentation you added to it \(MFRs, task lists, etc.\).
+The folder itself and all CT data remain.
 To “delete,” click the Delete Folder button.

 Training Folder Routing Checklists